 Aversions and notable exceptions of this trope from Anime and Manga:

 Averted in Haruhi Suzumiya, mostly in the novels.
 We have a story which uses Euler's Planar Graph Formula as a plot device.
 Jean-Jacques Rousseau is mentioned in another short story extremely casually, and half the historical references are of Japanese history.
 Best of all, Yuki's books always refer to the current plot, like when she reads Hyperion in Melancholy.
 Koizumi, especially in Melancholy, peppers his words with philosophy, like the Anthropic Principle and the Omphalos Hypothesis.
 Even the title sequence for the first season isn't spared.
 Read up about it in the Genius Bonus and the Viewers Are Geniuses page.

 Princess Tutu, an anime based around a Magical Girl Ballerina, smashed this trope.
-Classical music serves as almost all of the background music in the show, and while a number of famous works are included (for example, Tchaikovsky's Nutcracker and Swan Lake), both more obscure composers (Smetana, Mussorgsky, Satie) and less-popular works from famous composers (Beethoven's Egmont Overture).
+Classical music serves as almost all of the background music in the show, and while a number of famous works are included (for example, Pyotr Ilyich Tchaikovsky's The Nutcracker and Swan Lake), both more obscure composers (Smetana, Mussorgsky, Satie) and less-popular works from famous composers (Beethoven's Egmont Overture).
 And it features a lot of ballets, from Giselle to the aforementioned Cinderella to Coppelia.

 Nodame Cantabile naturally also uses works not by Beethoven & Mozart.
 The animators love "Veni, creator spiritus" from Mahler's 8th, for example, a fact that escapes the Other Wiki's notice.
 And Purcell's Abedlazar...